LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 Authors: [Ludovica Luisa Vissat](https://ourenvironment.berkeley.edu/people/ludovica-luisa-vissat), [Jason K. Blackburn](https://geog.ufl.edu/faculty/blackburn/), [Wayne M. Getz](https://ourenvironment.berkeley.edu/people/wayne-marcus-getz) <br />
 l.luisavissat@berkeley.edu, jkblackburn@ufl.edu, wgetz@berkeley.edu

 All our material is stored in a Zenodo repository that can be found [here](http://doi.org/10.5281/zenodo.4961965).
-Note that the names of the various files are provided in brackets on this webpage.
+Note that the description and the names of the various files are provided in brackets on this webpage.

 ### Numerus Model Builder (NMB) models <br />